meshellg/ideal-giggle/src/posts/2018-08-15-toronto-on-vegan-options-at-farmr-a-review-and-giveaway.md

 thumb: "2018-08-farmr-table-768x434.jpg"
 ---

-I recently had the opportunity to visit [Farm'r](https://farmr.ca/), a local procurement centring, seasonal, farm-to-table style restaurant on the Esplanade.
+I recently had the opportunity to visit [Farm'r](https://farmr.ca/), a local procurement centering, seasonal, farm-to-table style restaurant on the Esplanade.
 They have a great covered patio outside, and bright cheerful indoor seating, with great lighting.

 But what I really want to talk about is the food - because I liked it.
 A lot.